Floorp-Projects/Floorp/docs/contributing/stack_quickref.rst

 Patches should be small and could be landed in the order used to push them.
 This also helps to breakdown the work for different reviewers.

-As it can be complex for new comers, this documentation explains the various commands.
+As it can be complex for newcomers, this documentation explains the various commands.

 In Phabricator, the stack can be seen in the `Revision Contents` section.